Betty Buckley

 Betty Buckley (born July 3, 1947) is an American actress and singer.
 Buckley is the winner of a Tony Award, and was nominated for an additional Tony Award, two Daytime Emmy Awards, two Grammy Awards, and an Olivier Award.
 In 2012, she was inducted into the American Theater Hall of Fame.

-Buckley won the 1983 Tony Award for Best Featured Actress in a Musical for her role as Grizabella in the original Broadway production of Cats.
-She went on to play Norma Desmond in Sunset Boulevard (1994–96) in both London and New York, receiving a 1995 Olivier Award nomination for Best Actress in a Musical, and was nominated for the 1997 Tony Award for Best Actress in a Musical for Triumph of Love.
+Buckley won the 1983 Tony Award for Best Featured Actress in a Musical for her role as Grizabella in the original Broadway production of Cats and sang the character's signature song "Memory" at the 1983 Tony Awards broadcast on CBS television.
+She went on to play Norma Desmond in Sunset Boulevard (1994-96) in both London and New York, receiving a 1995 Olivier Award nomination for Best Actress in a Musical, and was nominated for the 1997 Tony Award for Best Actress in a Musical for Triumph of Love.
 Her other Broadway credits include 1776 (1969), Pippin (1973), and The Mystery of Edwin Drood (1985).
 From September 2018 to August 2019, she starred as the title role in the U.S. national tour of Hello, Dolly.

 Buckley starred in the TV series Eight Is Enough from 1977 to 1981 and played gym teacher Miss Collins in the 1976 film Carrie, before going on to star in the short-lived Broadway musical version of Carrie in 1988, playing Carrie White's mother, Margaret.
 Her other film roles include Dixie Scott in Tender Mercies (1983), Sondra Walker in Frantic (1988), Kathy in Another Woman (1988) and Mrs. Jones in The Happening (2008).
 She received a Saturn Award nomination for her role as Dr. Karen Fletcher in the 2016 film Split.
 Her other television credits include series Oz (2001–03), and Preacher (2018).

+Early life and education

+Betty Lynn Buckley was born on July 3, 1947, in Big Spring, Texas.
+At 11, she saw The Pajama Game at Fort Worth's Casa Mañana and decided to pursue musical theater.
+Her mother, a former tap dancer, supported this interest and took her to dance lessons without her father's knowledge; her father opposed a career in show business.

+She attended Arlington Heights High School.
+Her first professional role was Dainty June in a production of Gypsy when she was 15.
+Buckley graduated from high school at 16 and enrolled at Texas Christian University at 17.

+She won the Miss Fort Worth title in 1966 and placed as runner-up in the Miss Texas pageant.
+A producer for the Miss America pageant invited her to appear as a guest entertainer on the national telecast, where talent agents saw her perform and signed her before she finished her senior year.
+She worked as a reporter at the Fort Worth Press from 1967 to 1968.
+She earned a Bachelor of Arts in journalism from TCU in 1968.
+After graduating, she joined a USO tour to South Korea and Japan.